Sacmanxman2/PowerCalendar/README.md

         - Commute-time can change for mode of transportation, and mode can change based on events intelligently (if the weather is nice enough for biking/walking and the distance isn't too far, it might suggest biking/walking instead)
         - Biking times can be adjusted based on fitness level (so if it takes you less time to bike than average, you can adjust accordingly)
         - Biking times would take into account average set-up time (to check your tires, load up, lock up your bike, etc.)
+    - Meal planning plugin
+        - Gives you slots for different meals
+        - Lets you plan who's going to be at what meal
+        - Lets you plan what's at each meal